-- Be sure to read and electronically sign the Student Contract and Acknowledgement and Release (Waiver) in the "Post-Decision" Signature Documents section of your online Holy Cross application as soon as possible if you haven't done so already! - Remember, the Contract stipulates, among other things, that: (a) you cannot shift exam dates (even if the professor is willing); (b) a student enrolled in an academic-year program who wishes to return before completion of the full, academic-year for reasons other than safety or serious illness, forfeits all credits earned abroad and all program fees; (c) you must speak with a member of the Office of Study Abroad staff and the program director at your host institutions before dropping a course. - EVERYONE must complete the Medical Questionnaire on your Holy Cross online application under "To Complete" - In addition, some students may need to complete additional medical forms. - ONLY IF you see a licensed medical specialist, such as a Cardiologist, Gastroenterologist, etc., for condition you are currently under treatment for, then that specialist needs to sign the Licensed Medical Specialist form to clear you to study abroad.
-If you do not see a medical specialist, then you do not need to submit the form (your primary care physician DOES NOT have to sign the form). - Likewise, ONLY IF you are under the care of a licensed mental health provider, that provider needs to sign the form to clear you to study abroad as well, and if this doesn't apply to you, then no form from a mental health provider needs to be submitted. - The above forms are available in your Holy Cross online application in the "To Read" section as well as on sa.holycross.edu, under the Accepted Students tab on the left-side menu.
+Acknowledgement and Release' in the "Post-Decision" Signature Documents section of your online Holy Cross application as soon as possible if you haven't done so already!

+Remember, the Contract stipulates, among other things, that: (a) you cannot shift exam dates (even if the professor is willing); (b) a student enrolled in an academic-year program who wishes to return before completion of the full, academic-year for reasons other than safety or serious illness, forfeits all credits earned abroad and all program fees; (c) you must speak with a member of the Office of Study Abroad staff and the program director at your host institutions before dropping a course.

+- □ Insurance Waiver Information.
+All students participating in the Study Abroad Program are required by Massachusetts state law to either purchase the Holy Cross Health Insurance Plan or complete and submit a "Waiver of Participation" which you do online via STAR. - □ Medical Questionnaire on your Holy Cross online application under "To Complete" - IF you see a licensed medical specialist, such as a Cardiologist, Gastroenterologist, etc., for a condition you are currently under treatment for, then that specialist needs to sign the Licensed Medical Specialist form to clear you to study abroad.
+If you do not see a medical specialist, then you do not need to submit the form (your primary care physician DOES NOT have to sign the form). - Likewise, IF you are under the care of a licensed mental health provider, that provider needs to sign the form to clear you to study abroad as well, and if this doesn't apply to you, then no form from a mental health provider needs to be submitted. - The above forms are available in your Holy Cross online as well as on our application portal, sa.holycross.edu, under the Accepted Students tab on the left-side menu.
 Tab down to Specialist Medical Forms.

 It is imperative that for your health and safety, you disclose all medical conditions.
-If you do not disclose, we cannot help accommodate your health needs.
+If you do not disclose, we cannot help to accommodate your health needs.
 Medical conditions are not considered in the application approval process.